-Even though firearms are an integral part of day-to-day life for many people around the world, the fact is that only a small percentage of the world’s population is truly familiar with their attributes, operation, and capabilities.
-In fact, there are five firearms myths that still persist in people’s minds today despite evidence to the contrary!
+Even though firearms are an integral part of day-to-day life for many people around the world, only a small percentage of the world’s population is truly familiar with their attributes, operation, and capabilities.
+In fact, there are five firearms myths that still exist in people’s minds today despite evidence to the contrary!

 Firearms were invented by the Chinese in the 13th century A.D. as primitive cannons and matchlock rifles.
-They have since progressed from muzzle loading, black powder, firearms to far more sophisticated breech loading, metallic cartridge, firearms which employ smokeless powder as a propellant.
+They have since progressed from muzzle loading, black powder, firearms to far more sophisticated breech loading, metallic cartridge, and firearms that employ smokeless powder as a propellant.
 Although firearms were originally developed as weapons of war, civilians were quick to realize the significant advantages that such a tool provided them over the bow and arrow.
 Thus, firearms have become an integral part of world culture.
-This lack of knowledge has given rise to many firearms myths which many people are adamantly convinced are true.
+The lack of knowledge has given rise to many firearms myths that many people still believe.

 Image source: nrp.com

 The number of people who possess a concealed carry permit has more than doubled since 2007 from 4.5 million to 11.1 million, and yet, the number of murders and violent crimes in the U.S. has dropped significantly in the 25 states with the greatest number of concealed carry permits issued.
 In fact, according to the “Concealed Carry Permit Holders Across the United States” report issued by the Crime Prevention Research Center, the percentage of the U.S. adult population with concealed carry permits has risen by 130 % while, at the same time, the U.S. has experienced a 22 % drop in the overall violent crime rate.

 Image Source: Seattletimes